-Arriving into Medellin in the late afternoon, the first thing you’ll want to do is check into your hostel or hotel.
-With just a couple of nights to spend in the city, it’s worth staying in Poblado neighbourhood: it’s certainly more touristy, but many of the best restaurants and bars are also there, so it’s a good place to be based.
+Arriving in Medellín in the late afternoon, the first thing you’ll want to do is check into your hostel or hotel.
+With just a couple of nights to spend in the city, it’s worth staying in the Poblado neighborhood: it’s certainly more touristy, but many of the best restaurants and bars are also here, so it’s a good place to be based.
 The Charlee Hotel is highly recommended if you’re after somewhere nicer to stay.
-Once you’ve checked in, you can head to the Charlee’s rooftop bar, Envy, for a drink (even if you’re not staying there it’s worth it for the view).
+Once you’ve checked in, you can head to the rooftop bar, Envy Rooftop, for a drink (even if you’re not staying here, it’s worth it for the view).

-This is your one full day to enjoy Medellin, so you’ve got to take advantage of it!
-Get up nice and early and go for coffee and a pastry at Pergamino Cafe in Poblado – with some of the best local coffee in the city, it’s the perfect pick-me-up for a long day ahead.
-From Pergamino, head to the meeting point for the Free Walking Tour of Medellin, probably the best tour available in the city.
-It takes all morning, but you will be able to visit all the key tourist sights in the centre of Medellin, including Parque de Las Luces, Plaza Botero and Plaza San Antonio, learning about the city’s history at the same time.
+This is your one full day to enjoy Medellín, so you’ve got to take advantage of it!
+Get up nice and early, and go for coffee and a pastry at Pergamino Cafe in Poblado – it serves some of the best local coffee in the city, which is the perfect pick-me-up for a long day ahead.
+From Pergamino, head to the meeting point for the Free Walking Tour of Medellín, probably the best tour available in the city.
+It takes all morning, but you will be able to visit all the key tourist sights in the center of Medellín, including Parque de Las Luces, Plaza Botero and Plaza San Antonio, learning about the city’s history at the same time.

-Once you’ve finished with the tour, stick around Centro and grab a bandeja paisa for lunch at Hacienda Junin – this hearty dish is easily the most representative dish in the region, so you don’t want to miss out!
-From there, jump on the Metro and head north towards the Medellin Botanical Gardens and Parque Explora.
-You can spend a great afternoon wandering the gardens, enjoying wonderful sightings of iguanas and even monkeys, before enjoying the fun interactive science and technology museum of Parque Explora – with a 3D cinema, aquarium and interactive exhibits, it’s a fun experience for sure.
+Once you’ve finished with the tour, stick around Centro, and grab a bandeja paisa (a typical Colombian platter) for lunch at Hacienda Junin – this hearty dish is easily the most representative dish of the region, so you don’t want to miss out!
+From here, jump on the Metro, and head north towards the Medellín Botanical Gardens and Parque Explora.
+You can spend a great afternoon wandering the gardens, enjoying wonderful sightings of iguanas and even monkeys, before enjoying the fun interactive science and technology museum of Parque Explora – with a 3D cinema, aquarium and interactive exhibits, it’s a fun experience, for sure.

-If you still have time, head up nearby Nutibara Hill to visit the mock Antioquia village known as Pueblito Paisa, and enjoy the dusk views over Medellin – the sight of the lights coming on in the city as night approaches is one of the best vistas in Medellin.
-Then head back towards Poblado for dinner – try and visit Carmen restaurant tonight (although make sure to book if it’s a weekend).
-As one of the city’s best restaurants, it’s another practically unmissable Medellin dining experience.
+If you still have time, head up nearby Nutibara Hill to visit the mock Antioquia village known as Pueblito Paisa, and enjoy the dusk views over Medellín – the sight of the lights coming on in the city as night approaches is one of the best vistas in Medellín.
+Then, head back towards Poblado for dinner – try and visit Carmen restaurant tonight (make sure to book if it’s a weekend).
+As one of the best restaurants in the city, it’s another practically unmissable Medellín dining experience.

-If it’s a weekend and you still have the energy for a night out, then be sure to visit Calle 9+1 nightclub: this hipster-friendly establishment plays a great mix of techno, funk and electronic music, attracting a lively young crowd.
+If it’s a weekend and you still have the energy for a night out, then be sure to visit the nightclub Calle 9+1: this hipster-friendly establishment plays a great mix of techno, funk and electronic music, attracting a lively young crowd.

-Get up nice and early and head out of Medellin towards San Felix to enjoy a spot of paragliding!
-The views over the city are spectacular – easily the best view of Medellin – and there’s nothing quite like soaring through the air with nothing but the wind keeping you airborne.
+Get up nice and early, and head out of Medellín towards San Felix to go paragliding!
+The views over the city are spectacular – easily the best view of Medellín – and there’s nothing quite like soaring through the air with nothing but the wind keeping you airborne.

-Once you’re back in the city, grab some lunch then jump on the Medellin Metrocable and ride up to Parque Arvi, a pretty natural park in the mountains to the east of the city.
+Once you’re back in the city, grab some lunch, then jump on the Medellín Metrocable, and ride up to Parque Arvi, a pretty natural park in the mountains to the east of the city.
 Spend the afternoon hiking the forest trails and enjoying local snacks from the market stalls.
-Then head back down on the cable cars and Metro towards Poblado to pack your bags and call your taxi to the airport.
-You’ll surely be sad to be leaving such a beautiful and fun city, but satisfied that you packed as much as possible into your 48 hours in Medellin.
+Then, head back down on the cable cars and take the Metro towards Poblado to pack your bags and call your taxi to the airport.
+You’ll surely be sad to be leaving such a beautiful and fun city but satisfied that you packed as much as possible into your 48 hours in Medellín.